-Many projects deploy on more than one blockchain so that users can interact with native assets of the chain the application is deployed on without having to bridge anything.
-This “multi-instance” or multi-chain approach involves copying contracts from one chain and deploying them on other chains.
+Many projects deploy on more than one blockchain so that users can interact with the native assets of the chain the application is deployed on without having to bridge anything.
+This “multi-instance” or multi-chain smart contract approach involves copying contracts from one chain and deploying them on other chains.
 The “backend” of the contracts do not communicate.
 This lack of communication causes fragmentation of resources and liquidity, a negative for everyone because each chain requires its own TVL to support the protocol.
 This is not true interoperability, though it is a step in that direction.

-Cross Chain and Cross-Chain Connected
+Cross-Chain and Cross-Chain Connected Contracts